-With weather improving we took the Visitor Center’s recommendations and went for a few hikes in the area, like up to Teapot Mountain.
-The hike up this 650 foot volcanic outcropping turned out very steep and was challenging on the wet and icy ground.
-This is the only tall peak for miles around and the trail rings around the top the the mountain provided 360 degree views!
+With the weather improving we took the Visitor Center’s recommendations and went for a few hikes in the area, like up to Teapot Mountain.
+The hike up this 650-foot volcanic outcropping turned out very steep and was challenging on the wet and icy ground.
+This is the only tall peak for miles around and the trail rings around the top of the mountain providing 360-degree views!

-We also explored another area we had wanted to see on our way north in the spring, that was now closer to our spot in Prince George, the Ancient Forest/Chun T’oh Whudujut Provincial Park.
-This is an old growth forest of western red cedars that happens to be further north and from the coast than any other rainforest in the world.
+We also explored another area we had wanted to see on our way north in the spring, which was now closer to our spot in Prince George, the Ancient Forest/Chun T’oh Whudujut Provincial Park.
+This is an old-growth forest of western red cedars that happens to be further north and from the coast than any other rainforest in the world.

 The unique geography here has allowed these trees to grow for over 1000 years to immense sizes.
-Boardwalks provided safe easy access as well as help protect the forest.
-Being a rainforest the cold wet weather was expected, and gave us a magical feeling walking among these ancient giants.
+Boardwalks provided safe easy access, as well as to help protect the forest.
+Being a rainforest the cold wet weather was expected and gave us a magical feeling walking among these ancient giants.

 Canadian Thanksgiving at Huble Homestead